 Tube Factory artspace, 1125 S. Cruft St. Indianapolis, IN 46203

-Tube Factory is open to the public as a public place for culture, community, and creativity and features a contemporary art exhibition space and socially engaged art laboratory.
-It’s also home base for Big Car Collaborative’s work across Indianapolis and elsewhere.
-Tube Factory features rotating exhibits, interactive projects, space to hang out, a reference library and free books for teens and kids to take home, an outdoor gathering space, and much more to find through exploring.
+It’s also home base for Big Car Collaborative’s work across Indianapolis and beyond.
+Tube Factory features rotating commissioned exhibits by international and local artists alike, interactive projects, space to hang out, a reference library and free books for teens and kids to take home, an outdoor gathering space, and more to find by exploring.

-Open Monday-Friday, 9 a.m. to 6 p.m. and Saturday 11 a.m. to 3 p.m. — plus special events.
-Tube is also open until 10 p.m. each First Friday.
+Open Wednesday-Friday 9a.m. to 6 p.m. and Saturdays & Sundays 9am-3pm.
+We are also open until 10pm the First Friday of every month.
 Closed on holidays.
 Admission is free.
-Some events may have ticket prices.
+Some programs and events may have ticket prices.

 THANK YOU TO OUR FUNDERS

-The transformation of the Tube Factory building (which opened in May of 2016) and the programming happening there are possible thanks to an outpouring of support from a wide range of funders for the first phase of the effort.
+The transformation of the Tube Factory building, which opened in May of 2016, and the programming happening there are possible thanks to an outpouring of support from a wide range of funders for the first phase of the effort.
 Large grants for Tube Factory have come from the City of Indianapolis, Allen Whitehill Clowes Charitable Foundation, Efroymson Family Fund, Nina Mason Pulliam Charitable Trust, Lilly Endowment, Christel DeHaan Family Foundation, and LISC Indianapolis.
-Additional generous support came from Klipsch, Ann and Chris Stack, Howard Schrott and Diana Mutz, Ursula David, Sam Sutphin and Kerry Dinneen, and the Nicholas H. Noyes, Jr. Memorial Foundation.
+Additional generous support came from Klipsch, Ann Stack, Howard Schrott and Diana Mutz, Ursula David, Sam Sutphin and Kerry Dinneen, and the Nicholas H. Noyes, Jr. Memorial Foundation.
 The architectural firm Blackline also provided design support for the renovation of the building.
 And Riley Area Development Corporation is a key partner in the project.

 TUBE MEDIA COVERAGE